rebelsky/sams-assorted-musings-reflections/jen-jacobsen.md

 ---

+Postscript: As I was reflecting back on this musing and on my interactions with Jen, I realized that I missed one really important
+thing: Jen was instrumental during the time about seven years ago when I most successfully worked on my weight and wellness.
+I'm trying to get back to that state, but it's much harder seven years later.
+In any case, I appreciate all that Jen did to help at that time.
+Thanks Jen!

+---

 [1] For example, the notes I wrote earlier this semester include the observation that "Jen does enough teaching of our students that should get the title of Lecturer."